bdlow/UT210E/README.md

 ![UT210E Clamp Meter](_resources/ut210e_clamp_meter.png)

-This doc is the result of explorations into modding the Uni-T UT210E Clamp Meter; it's what I'd wish I'd had before wading through pages and pages of forum posts and datasheets, all in at least three languages.
+This doc is the result of explorations into modding the Uni-T UT210E Clamp Meter; it's what I'd wish I'd had before wading through pages and pages of forum posts and datasheets across at least three languages.
 If you just want to know how to modify a UT210E using a Bus Pirate, skip to the [end](#readingwriting-the-eeprom-using-a-bus-pirate).

 <!-- TOC -->